 After the Bones Heal

 Your Brooklyn physical therapist is first devoted to getting you back to your daily routines in the quickest and safest way possible.
 But your rehabilitation doesn’t end there.
 Prevention plays an integral role in your full recovery.
-Take advantage of the wealth of knowledge our Tri Physical Therapy offers.
+Take advantage of the wealth of knowledge our PT center in Brooklyn offers.
 You won’t break more bones or suffer needlessly from other injuries that could be prevented with proper form and attention.

 Once you’re healed, consider some of the other hands-on, one-on-one services offered at the Brooklyn spa-like practice, such as: